GTN-Quebec/lom2mlr/documentation.md

 ##### FOAF URL

 Though it is not in much use, a strategy exists to identify FOAF URLs in a vCard, as noted in [this study](http://www.w3.org/2002/12/cal/vcard-notes.html).
+Question: Should we avoid FOAF work URLs?

     :::xml
     <lifeCycle>